-Ms. SHERMAN: I can assure you that in our negotiations with Iran we are quite direct about what will happen and what could happen if we cannot reach a comprehensive agreement.
-They have no doubt about the United States' resolve, absolutely none.
+Ms. Sherman.
+I can assure you that in our negotiations with Iran we are quite direct about what will happen and what could happen if we cannot reach a comprehensive agreement.
+They have no doubt about the United States resolve, absolutely none.

-21 THE CHAIRMAN.
+The CHAIRMAN.
 Senator Shaheen.

-22 SENATOR JOHNSON.
+Senator JOHNSON.
 Thank you.

-23 SENATOR SHAHEEN.
+Senator SHAHEEN.
 Thank you, Mr. Chairman.

-Thank you both for being here today and for all of your efforts to try and reach acomprehensive agreement with Iran.
+Thank you both for being here today and for all of your efforts to try and reach a comprehensive agreement with Iran.

 Under Secretary Cohen, you talked a little bit in your opening statement about the economy in Iran.
 Shortly after the JPOA was announced, there were a number of business delegations from various countries, many of our allies, that went to Iran to, I assume, talk to them about prospects for business either in the interim or after a deal was reached.
 I wonder if you can talk about what we know about any of those discussions and whether we are still seeing the number of trade delegations continuing to go to Iran?

-8 MR. COHEN: Yes, Senator.
-We are not seeing as active a flow of trade delegations 9 going to Iran as we did I think in the initial days after the Joint Plant of Action was 10 reached.
-We were very clear at that time to our partners around the world and others 11 that talk, if it moves into deals, consummated deals that cross our sanctions lines, that 12 we will take action.
+Mr. COHEN.
+Yes, Senator.
+We are not seeing as active a flow of trade delegations going to Iran as we did I think in the initial days after the Joint Plan of Action was reached.
+We were very clear at that time to our partners around the world and others that talk, if it moves into deals, consummated deals that cross our sanctions lines, that we will take action.

-And we did in fact take a series of actions during the course of the Joint Plant of Action to make very clear that this was not just an idle threat, but we were very serious about continuing to enforce the vast sanction architecture that remains in place.
+And we did, in fact, take a series of actions during the course of the Joint Plan of Action to make very clear that this was not just an idle threat, but we were very serious about continuing to enforce the vast sanction architecture that remains in place.

-16 So we -
+So we-

-17 SENATOR SHAHEEN.
-Can you just -
+Senator Shaheen.
+Can you just-

-18 MR. COHEN: Sorry.
+Mr. Cohen.
+Sorry.
 Go ahead.

-SENATOR SHAHEEN. - delineate a couple of those in detail, so that we have some

-20 idea of exactly what was done?
+Senator Shaheen [continuing].
+Delineate a couple of those in detail, so that we have some idea of exactly what was done?

-21 MR. COHEN: The sanctions?
+Mr. Cohen.
+The sanctions?
 Sure.
-We took -
+We took-

-22 SENATOR SHAHEEN.
+Senator Shaheen.
 Our response to the trade delegations.

-MR. COHEN: The response to the trade delegations was not specifically to - we had a number of outreach opportunities to governments to make clear to them that we did not think this was a great time to be engaging with Iran, even in conversations.

-26 Many of these trade delegations were from private businesses, not governmentsponsored, and the way that we conveyed the message to those delegations was both through public messaging as well as through the sanctions designations that we took.
+Mr. Cohen.
+The response to the trade delegations was not specifically to-we had a number of outreach opportunities to governments to make clear to them that we did not think this was a great time to be engaging with Iran, even in conversations.
+Many of these trade delegations were from private businesses, not government-sponsored, and the way that we conveyed the message to those delegations was both through public messaging as well as through the sanctions designations that we took.

-I do not think anyone was confused that we were going to sit back and allow sanctions violations to occur during the Joint Plant of Action without responding.
+I do not think anyone was confused that we were going to sit back and allow sanctions violations to occur during the Joint Plan of Action without responding.
 We took action and I think that message was conveyed very clearly.

-SENATOR SHAHEEN.
+Senator Shaheen.
 If we do not reach a deal with Iran, to what extent do we expect our allies and other partners who have been involved in enforcing the sanctions regime to continue to be willing to comply with that effort?

-9 MR. COHEN: It is obviously difficult to predict the future in exactly how this will 10 play out.
-But I do not have any doubt on two scores: One, if we do not reach a deal we 11 will continue to enforce our sanctions very, very vigorously.
-The truth of the matter is, 12 because of the significance of the U.S. economy, the significance of the U.S. financial 13 system, the significance of our sanctions, that if there is not a deal the sanctions pressure 14 on Iran will be maintained and intensified through actions of the U.S. alone.
+Mr. COHEN.
+It is obviously difficult to predict the future in exactly how this will play out.
+But I do not have any doubt on two scores: One, if we do not reach a deal we will continue to enforce our sanctions very, very vigorously.
+The truth of the matter is, because of the significance of the United States economy, the significance of the United States financial system, the significance of our sanctions, that if there is not a deal the sanctions pressure on Iran will be maintained and intensified through actions of the United States alone.